numpy/numpy/doc/neps/nep-0041-improved-dtype-support.rst

 likely to occur.
 For example functions which use the type number as input should be replaced with functions taking DType classes instead.
-Although public, large parts of this C-API seems very rarely and possibly never used by downstream projects.
+Although public, large parts of this C-API seem to be used rarely, possibly never, by downstream projects.

 Detailed Description
 --------------------

-This section details some of the design decisions above and gives more details.
+This section details the design decisions covered by this NEP.
-Since datatype changes touch a large part of code and behaviours, NEP 40 reviews some of the concepts, issues, and the current implementation.
+The subsections correspond to the list of design choices presented in the Scope section.

 Datatypes as Python Classes (1)
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^